 Disclaimer: The part 1 of the resolution of the quiet time period is to re-structure the clauses to better match the format of 802.11 specifications.
 Some text in the revised clauses will be revised further when other CIDs are addressed.

-[CID 3048] : Revised
+The proposed changes below provides clearer instruction to the editor.

 Propose: